ShutongLi/dsc180_COVID_misinformation/README.md

 ## How to Run

 - To properly obtain the data from Twitter, you must first apply for a [Developer Account](https://developer.twitter.com/en/apply-for-access) to obtain API keys.
-- Save your tokens in the following JSON format in your home directory (or wherever you set your API_key directory to in `config/data_params.json`):
+- Save your tokens in the following JSON format in project root directory (or wherever you set your API_key directory to in `config/data_params.json`):
 ```
 {
     "consumer_key": [Your Consumer Key],